-Like every other CMS on the planet, Sitecore's data is stored in a database, well to be more precise several databases.
-If you look at your SQL server after you install a fresh copy of SQL, you should see something like this:
+In this tutorial, you will learn a little more about SiteCores database architecture.
+Like every other CMS on the planet, Sitecore's data is stored in a database.
+Where Sitecore differs from a lot of other CMS systems, Sitecore makes use of multiple databases.
+If you look at your SQL server after you install a fresh copy of Sitecore, you should see something like this:

-This may seem like a lot of databases, but each has its own specific purpose.
-Out of these databases, Sitecore CMS itself uses three to manage content within the CMS itself, which are core, master and web.
+This may seem like a lot of databases for a single CMS, however, each database has its own specific purpose.
+The CMS uses three databases to store content.
+These are called

-As the name implies, this is where the 'Core' Sitecore items and associated data are stored.
-Things like.Net Membership Provider tables etc..
+Core: As the name implies, this is where the

 Analytics and xDb

-You will also notice that an Analytics database has also been installed, historically, this used to be the main database, where all the Sitecore stats were used, but, as of version 7.5, this changed a bit.
-With the release of Experience Database (xDb) Analytics.
-Sitecore made a massive jump forward in Analytics and can now provide analytics as customers interact with your website, mobile app or email campaign in real-time.
+Historically, analytics data used to be stored in the main database, however, as of v7.5 this changed.
+With the release of Experience Database Analytics (xDb) a shift in how data is stored also occurred.
+Sitecore made a massive jump forward in analytics and personalisation capabilities with xDB.
+Sitecore can now provide real-time analytics as customers interact with your website, mobile app or email campaign.